 - By being vigilant.
 If someone is wandering around whom we don’t recognise – then we could ask who they are, but always with the proviso of due caution.

 - By making sure that we always lock the gate behind us straight away after entering or leaving site.

-We must not take things from ‘abandoned’ plots.
+We mustn’t take things from ‘abandoned’ plots.
 The site is always meant to be fully tenanted.
 If anyone thinks that a plot is empty, and they want to take something from that plot, then they should ask the Site Secretary.

 PPAA Committee would like to build up a database of the skills that already exist among plotholders.
-They can gratefully use a wide range of them, from building, welding, plumbing, roofing, and so on, to computing, etc. If anyone would be willing to help out, then they are invited to contact the Committee, telling them what they can do, and the sort of time that they would be willing to commit.
+They can gratefully use a wide range of them, from building, welding, plumbing, roofing, and so on, to computing, etc. If anyone would be willing to help out, then they are invited to message the Committee, telling them what they can do, and the sort of time that they’d be willing to commit.

 Common Areas (Including Pond)

-If anyone thinks that they may have it on or near their plot, then they must not touch it, but contact a Committee member straight away.
+If anyone thinks that they may have it on or near their plot, then they mustn’t touch it, but inform a Committee member straight away.

 Biodiversity / Wildlife